luisibanez/M-Tutorial/source/QUERY_Function.rst

     ; Output: B

-Because the ``$QUERY`` function can be called not only with the original global but with the value of the global at a position, it can be repeatedly called using the Indirection Operator.
+Because the ``$QUERY`` function can be called not only with the original global but with the value of the global at a position, it can be repeatedly called using the Indirection Operator to traverse through the nodes of the tree.

 ::